stephen-masters/buspass-ws/README.md

     java -jar target/buspass-ws-1.0.0-SNAPSHOT.jar

-And then send a request to the API using curl or your favourite web browser.
-As described by the rules, if you request a bus pass for a person with age less than 16, you should see a ChildBusPass and for someone 16 or over, you should get an AdultBusPass.
+Then send a request to the API using curl or your favourite web browser.
+As described by the rules, if you request a bus pass for a person with age less than 16, you should see a ChildBusPass and for someone 16 or over, you should see an AdultBusPass.

 For example, opening http://127.0.0.1:8080/buspass?name=Steve&age=15 gives me: